CVE-Factory: Scaling Expert-Level Agentic Tasks for Code Security Vulnerability: Discussion

 \section{Discussion}

-\paragraph{Does the decouple-couple design reduce per-stage difficulty?} The core hypothesis of our staged design is that decomposition distributes difficulty evenly across stages rather than concentrating it in any single bottleneck.
+\paragraph{Can a simpler agent workflow replace CVE-Factory?} We first examine whether CVE reproduction can be solved by a single powerful agent or a more constrained multi-agent workflow.
+Table~\ref{tab:ablation_study} reports results on a random sample of 31 CVEs in 2025 from CVE-Genie~\cite{ullah-CVE-2025}.
+Claude Code, as a state-of-the-art single-agent baseline, fails to complete any task, highlighting the long-horizon nature of CVE reproduction.
+CVE-Genie is a strong prior multi-agent system and shows the value of decomposing CVE reproduction, but its agents relies on a relatively fixed pipeline with predefined tool interfaces.
+In contrast, CVE-Factory instantiates each stage as a full Claude Agent SDK session, allowing agents to search, execute commands, inspect repositories, edit files, and adapt strategies under Orchestrator-enforced verification.
+This flexible yet controlled design achieves 90.3\%, substantially outperforming CVE-Genie at 48.4\%.
+These results show that \textbf{CVE-Factory improves over prior workflows by combining multi-agent decomposition with flexible agent autonomy.}

+\paragraph{Why is the decouple-couple structure necessary?} Beyond agent autonomy, we further validate whether the decouple-couple structure is necessary.
+As shown in Table~\ref{tab:ablation_study}, merging Stages 1--3 drops success to 71.0\%.
+This generation-side merge forces one agent to keep the task intent, exploitability criteria, reference fix, and runnable packaging consistent while producing all artifacts, increasing cross-file interference and leading to ignored format constraints or incomplete outputs.
+Merging Stages 4--6 drops success further to 58.1\%.
+Without progressive checks, failures from environment setup, tests, and fixes are exposed only in the final end-to-end run, forcing the agent to localize all causes at once and often exhausting even a 3$\times$ timeout budget.
+These two ablations reveal complementary bottlenecks: generation fails when too many artifacts must be co-designed at once, while verification fails when too many failure sources must be diagnosed jointly.
+We therefore examine whether our staged design distributes complexity across stages without creating a dominant bottleneck.
 Figure~\ref{fig:agent_time} shows execution time distributions across 2,000 reproductions.
 Generator completes fastest at 5.9 minutes since it only synthesizes files without environment interaction.
 The remaining five agents cluster within a narrow 11 to 15 minute range.
-Notably, Checker performs end-to-end verification of the entire reproduction, yet averages only 11.3 minutes, comparable to Builder at 11.8 minutes.
-This indicates that the preceding stages have effectively synchronized all components, substantially reducing the complexity Checker must handle. \textbf{The balanced workload confirms that our decouple-couple design distributes difficulty as intended.} Full time and cost distributions are in Appendix~\ref{app:complete_distribution}.
+Notably, Checker performs end-to-end verification, yet averages only 11.6 minutes, comparable to Builder at 12.0 minutes.
+This indicates that the preceding stages have effectively synchronized all components, substantially reducing the complexity Checker must handle.
+Full time and cost distributions are in Appendix~\ref{app:complete_distribution}. \textbf{Thus, decoupled generation and progressive coupling reduce unresolved complexity instead of shifting it to one stage.}